Here are 10 of the best horror movies to stream this Halloween

-Best Horror Films 2023: 10 of the best horror movies to stream on Halloween - including Evil Dead Rise
+Horror Films 2023: Here are the 10 best new scary movies ideal for watching on Halloween

-What is the best horror film to watch this Halloween?
-We look at 10 horrors released in 2023 that you should definitely give a viewing this year.
+Here are the top 10 scary horror films released in 2023 to watch on Halloween.

 The nights are getting darker earlier and the wind is howling more than usual - which can only mean one thing...The Witching Hour is almost upon us!